Mobbsey/FusionGridfinityDrillBitStorageGenerator/README.md

 ### Gridfinity Bin Utilisation
 - whether the size of the bin has been set manually or automatically, this section will show the percentage utilisation of the bin, and is provided only for reference as an indication of remaining space within the bin.

+## Roadmap
+Some features currently planned:
+- customise the number of bits held per bin (and therefore control the height/width of each bin)

+If there are other features you would like to see, please leave a feature request!

 ## Installation